-- The lawyer writes a letter; - A cease-and-desist letter has been sent via a Notary Public; or - The parties directly apply to the court to ask for determination of evidence, a preliminary injunction or preliminary attachment, etc.
+- The lawyer writes a letter;

+- Notary Public; or

+- The parties directly apply to the court to ask for determination of evidence, a preliminary injunction or preliminary attachment, etc.

 This registration will suspend the statutory limitations or the clock for deadlines during the disclosure, preparation and settlement stage.